2025

 Managers play a critical role in creating an inclusive workplace environment.
 Managers often hold power over employees and may influence decisions that affect employees’ lives.
 Therefore, managers and senior leaders must understand the impact of their actions and promote elements that foster an inclusive culture.

-Next, you should encourage managers to practice cultural humility as part of activities that promote companies diversity initiatives.
+Next, you should encourage managers to practice cultural humility as part of activities that promote company diversity initiatives.
 Cultural humility means recognizing that people from different cultures think and act differently.
 It also means acknowledging that every person holds certain biases.

 4. Provide Training on Unconscious Bias for Workplace Diversity